mdmtk/docs/edge/source/guide/csp/app.md

 ### Overview

 The AppMgr Feature Type allows you manage the set of user applications that are installed on the device.
-On consumer Android devices, application management requires a device user to interact with UI presented on the device.In scenarios where a device is being managed by an MDM, it is often important for the MDM to tightly control which user applications are installed, without the need to involve a device user and without the consent or approval of a device user.
+On consumer Android devices, application management requires a device user to interact with UI presented on the device.
+In scenarios where a device is being managed by an MDM, it is often important for the MDM to tightly control which user applications are installed, without the need to involve a device user and without the consent or approval of a device user.
 The primary purpose of the AppMgr Feature Type is to manage user applications programmatically and silently.
 This enables an MDM to take full control of the set of user applications that are installed on the device.

-The AppMgr Feature Type allows you to Install, Uninstall, Upgrade, and Turn On and Off launching of applications.
+The AppMgr Feature Type allows you to Install, Uninstall, Upgrade, and Turn On and Off the launching of applications.
 It also allows you to designate an application as the Default Launcher, which is the application that is invoked when the device user presses the HOME Key, and perform other tasks related to the management of applications.

 When considering the capabilities of the AppMgr Feature Type, it is important to understand that applications can be divided into two classes: System applications and User applications.
 System applications are those applications that are built-into the device and hence are always installed.
 User applications are those applications that are not built-into the device and hence must be installed onto a device before they can be used.
 Some functions of the AppMgr Feature Type apply only to System applications, some apply only to User applications, and some apply to both.
 Each function will identify the classes of applications to which it applies.